Naomichi Marufuji: Returns to AJPW (2008, 2018)

 On September 28, 2008, ten years after his original debut in All Japan Pro Wrestling, Marufuji returned to AJPW and won the World Junior Heavyweight Championship from Ryuji Hijikata.
 He would go on to successfully defend the title against Shuji Kondo in a match that won the Tokyo Sports Best Bout of 2008 award and Takashi Okita before losing it to Kaz Hayashi.

 Marufuji returned to AJPW to compete in the 2018 Champion Carnival, where he finished his block with a record of five wins and two losses to advance to the finals.
 The following day, he defeated B Block winner and Triple Crown Heavyweight Champion Kento Miyahara to win the Champion Carnival.
 He faced him for the title a month later and lost.

 Return to New Japan Pro-Wrestling (2023)

-He Returned to NJPW for one night only on January 21, 2023, at Wrestle Kingdom 17 night 2 to team up with the Bullet Club (El Phantasmo, Kenta and Gedo against Hiroshi Tanahashi, Takashi Sugiura, Toru Yano and Satoshi Kojima) in an eight-man tag team match, which they lost.
-After the match he got Kicked out of the Bullet Club.
+He returned to NJPW for one night only on January 21, 2023, at Wrestle Kingdom 17's third night, to team up with the Bullet Club (El Phantasmo, Kenta and Gedo) against Hiroshi Tanahashi, Takashi Sugiura, Toru Yano and Satoshi Kojima) in an eight-man tag team match, which they lost.
+After the match, he got dishonorably kicked out out of Bullet Club by Kenta due to Sugiura-gun tensions and vendettas.

+Personal life

+Marufuji wed his wife in 2005, and gave birth to their eldest son in 2006.
+He operates the Shiranui Curry City's Bar in Minato-ku, and became the owner of Muscle Grill Tokyo in 2018.
+He is known for being a drinker, preferring red wine and sake.